 Enhance your undergraduate degree with this program designed to provide the professional development needed to advance your career.
 This unique graduate degree has been jointly developed with Temple's Fox School of Business and Management with required and elective courses in both schools.
 If you wish to pursue a career in technology-based ventures and want to learn the management techniques necessary to drive and oversee technology development and implementation in organizations, then this degree with help you achieve those goals.
 The program will give you insights into the market and commercial factors that should be considered when developing new products or technologies, or introducing them into you organization.

-The EMGT degree is offered in a fully online, on-campus classroom, or hybrid-format.
+The EMGT degree is offered in a fully online, on-campus classroom or in a hybrid-format.
 It requires 30 semester hours and can be completed on either a full-time or part-time basis.
-To be awarded the Master of Science in Engineering Management, students must complete 21 semester hours of required courses, with 13.5 semester hours taken in the College of Engineering and 7.5 semester hours taken in the Fox School of Business and Management.
+Students must complete 21 semester hours of required courses, with 13.5 semester hours taken in the College of Engineering and 7.5 semester hours taken in the Fox School of Business and Management.
 The remaining 9 semester hours will consist of elective courses taken from either school.

 Required Core Courses (21 semester hours)

 EMGT 5633 Management Principles for Innovators (3) °

 EMGT 5631 Design Thinking (1.5) °